cloud-custodian/cloud-custodian/docs/source/azure/configuration/hostingoptions.rst

 More details on the different hosting models offered by Azure Functions can be found in the `Azure Functions documentation <https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale>`_.
 By default, Custodian policies are run using the Consumption hosting model. (i.e. skuTier=dynamic)

-Linux Consumption plans are not available in all regions.
-The supported regions are:
+Note: Linux Consumption plans are not available in all regions.
+You will recieve an error when applying the policy if use an unsupported location.
-Australia East, East Asia, East US, East US 2, North Europe, South Central US, Southeast Asia, UK South, West Europe, West US and West US 2.

 You can enable auto scaling for your dedicated App Service Plan.
 The default auto scaling allows you to specify the minimum and maximum number of VMs underlying the Functions.
 The App Service Plan will